-- O Self-assessment is conducted for all research projects after the end of each fiscal year (when preparing the Report on the Results, etc.). - O In the case of the Specially Promoted Research and the Scientific Research (S), an interim assessment by documentation or interview will be conducted around the middle of the research period.
-An ex-post assessment in writing will be conducted in the fiscal year following the end of the research period. - O For Transformative Research Areas (A), an interim assessment by means of documents, interviews, etc. is carried out in the fourth fiscal year of the set period for the research area, and an ex-post assessment in the fiscal year following the end of the set period for the research area. - O For International Leading Research, an interim assessment will be carried out in the fifth fiscal year of the research period, and an ex-post assessment in the fiscal year following the end of the research period.
+- Self-assessment is conducted for all research projects after the end of each fiscal year (when preparing the Report on the Results, etc.). - In the case of the Specially Promoted Research and the Scientific Research (S), an interim assessment by documentation or interview will be conducted around the middle of the research period.
+An ex-post assessment in writing will be conducted in the fiscal year following the end of the research period. - For Transformative Research Areas (Å), an interim assessment by means of document review, interview (in ex-post assessment, if necessary) and panel review is carried out in the fourth fiscal year of the set period for the research area, and an ex-post assessment in the fiscal year following the end of the set period for the research area.

-O The results of the self-assessment, the research progress assessment, the interim assessment, and the ex-post assessment above will be made public through the Grants-in-Aid for Scientific Research Database (KAKEN) of the National Institute of Informatics.
+- For International Leading Research, an interim assessment will be carried out in the fifth fiscal year of the research period, and an ex-post assessment in the fiscal year following the end of the research period. - The results of the self-assessment, the research progress assessment, the interim assessment, and the ex-post assessment above will be made public through the Grants-in-Aid for Scientific Research Database (KAKEN) of the National Institute of Informatics.